 Where the design community meets.

 This house, this street, Chicago!
-Principal Designer (nee Design Director), Lextech Joined about 7 years ago
+Principal Designer (nee Design Director), Lextech Joined over 7 years ago

 JTBD doesn't fit neatly into a template or canvas, and is more a framework than a specific workshop activity.
 If you really want to apply the framework into your design practice, I'd look into the articles/books that Bob Moesta and Ryan Singer have written on the subject.
 Moesta has shared a number of JTBD interviews online and hearing those may help.